certtools/intelmq/docs/Bots.md

 #### Examples

 We have an event with `feed.name = Spamhaus Cert` and `malware.name = confickerab`.
 The expert loops over all sections in the file and eventually enters section `Spamhaus Cert`.
 First, the default condition is checked, it matches!
-Ok, going on.
+OK, going on.
 Otherwise the expert would have selected a different section that has not yet been considered.
 Now, go through the rules, until we hit the rule `conficker`.
 We combine the conditions of this rule with the default conditions, and both rules match!
 So we can apply the action: `classification.identifier` is set to `conficker`, the trivial name.

 Assume we have an event with `feed.name = Spamhaus Cert` and `malware.name = feodo`.
 The default condition matches, but no others.
 So the default action is applied.
 The value for `classification.identifier` will be set to `feodo` by `{msg[malware.name]}`.